Frequently Asked Questions: 2026 Toronto Taxes & Fees

 Why are transit and housing prioritized by the city building fund?

-Transit and housing are aggressively prioritized by the specific city building fund because they represent Toronto's most pressing infrastructure challenges.
-Dedicating specialized property taxes directly to these sectors ensures guaranteed, uninterrupted capital financing for massive subway expansions and vital affordable housing development initiatives.
+Transit and housing are prioritized by the specific city building fund because they represent Toronto's most pressing infrastructure challenges.
+Dedicating specialized property taxes directly to these sectors ensures guaranteed, uninterrupted capital financing for subway expansions and vital affordable housing development initiatives.

 How does the education tax benefit residents without children?

-Even for residents without school-aged children, the mandatory education tax profoundly benefits the entire community.
-Robustly funding public schools through total property taxes maintains overall neighborhood desirability, significantly supports community safety, and fundamentally protects the long-term market value of your property across Toronto.
+Even for residents without school-aged children, the mandatory education tax benefits the entire community.
+Robustly funding public schools through total property taxes maintains overall neighborhood desirability, significantly supports community safety, and protects the long-term market value of your property across Toronto.

 How do I see the breakdown of the levy and education tax?